 You just can't say that.

-Well, yes, I can say because it's true, but I'm also going to tell you uh how this transpired.
+Well, yes, I can say because it's true, but I'm also going to tell you how this transpired.

-In a show of goodwill, Jimmy Carter lifted the ban that he had imposed during the revolutionary turmoil on exports, arm arms exports to Iran.
+In a show of goodwill, Jimmy Carter lifted the ban that he had imposed during the revolutionary turmoil on exports, arms exports to Iran.

 The drama was to last 444 days.

-In other words, the Iranians invaded U.S. territory, our embassy, and seized diplomats, kept them hostage, and that, by the way, is what gave birth to the ABC show Nightline.
+In other words, the Iranians invaded U.S. territory, our embassy, and seized diplomats, kept them hostage.

-Originally it was America held hostage day what?
+Originally, it was America Held Hostage Day what?

-But what came instead was a series of bland statements by Carter and his aides pleading for the release of the hostages on humanitarian grounds, and I will never forget this.
+But what came instead was a series of bland statements by Carter and his aides pleading for the release of the hostages on humanitarian grounds.

-Jimmy Carter was paralyzed the last year of his presidency, doing nothing but acting caring and sensitive and concerned about this, and he was begging and he was pleading.
+Jimmy Carter was paralyzed the last year of his presidency, doing nothing but acting caring and sensitive and concerned about this.

-The whole time it happened, like bin Laden has been laughing at us since Bill Clinton's foiled attempt to save lives in Mogadishu.
+And they were laughing at us the whole time it happened, like bin Laden has been laughing at us since Bill Clinton's foiled attempt to save lives in Mogadishu in 1993.

-In 1993, Carter's envoy at the time to the United Nations was Andrew Young.
+Carter's envoy at the time to the United Nations was Andrew Young.

 He described Khomeini as a 20th century saint.